BatResy/BatResy/README.md

 **Hey, I’m Bat** —
 An indie Unity dev, code nerd, and long-time enjoyer of all things aviation, tanks, and tech.
-Also dangerously obsessed with SCP stuff (send help but also don’t)
+Also dangerously obsessed with SCP stuff (send help)

 ---